-Beginning family therapy is not about finding a source of blame for your loved one’s eating disorder.
-It is about healing relationships within the family and also helping create sustainable change.
+We work together to heal relationships within the family and create sustainable change.
 Families can be the most valuable source of support and information regarding a loved one’s treatment.
 Think of how much time we spend with our families, and then compare that to the few hours that are spent in therapy each week.
 There is no comparison!

-A skilled family therapist can help determine which family dynamics further support an eating disorder, and those that will best help support recovery.
+A skilled family therapist can help determine which family dynamics unwittingly support an eating disorder, and those that will best help support recovery.
 Our staff here at the Eating Disorders Treatment Center can help you examine your family’s ability to solve problems and express thoughts and emotions.
 We will help you explore family roles, rules and behavior patterns in order to identify issues that might contribute to conflict — as well as ways to work through these issues.
-While family therapy can be helpful to anyone suffering from an eating disorder, it is especially valuable in treating children and teens, and we require it for our clients participating in our Intensive Outpatient Program for Adolescents.
+While family therapy can be helpful to anyone suffering from an eating disorder, it is especially valuable in treating children and teens, and we require it for our clients participating in our Partial Hospitalization Program and Intensive Outpatient Program for Adolescents.